 Overview: Though not strictly a grant funding, we felt SEIS was very relevant to add to this list.
 SEIS is a tax relief designed to encourage investors to invest in UK companies.
 In essence, investors can claim eligible investment against their tax bill, significantly reducing capital risk.
 Many professional investors now require SEIS at Angel Stage before they even look at a company.

-Overview: The second major tax relief scheme investors is focused on late-stage companies.
+Overview: The second major tax relief scheme investment is focused on late-stage companies.
 Approved startups can get their investors back a serious amount of funding in tax benefits.

 Funding: You can claim back up to 32% in development costs each year; this even includes staff/contractor costs.